mattgaidica/Dantzer-Biologging/README.md

 ### Research Platform
 ![squirrel platform](https://github.com/mattgaidica/biologging/blob/master/assets/images/squirrel_platform.png?raw=true)
 Evolutionary pressures on wild animals engender advantageous platforms for study because behavior is so crucially linked with fitness.
-How mammalian physiology copes and adapts in response to changing environments is an important question that can benefit from the added resolution of bio-loggers and the associated challenges of long-duration studies in harsh environments.
+How mammalian physiology copes and adapts in response to changing environments is an important question that can benefit from the added resolution of bio-loggers.
+In addition to scientific investigations, the squirrel is a useful model to address many outstanding technical challenges—not unique to ecology—that make long-duration studies in harsh environments possible.